Sharon makes a desperate call to Nobu while Hisoka spills what he knows about Sharon and the cousins to Tsuzuki.

 "I thought she was dead."

-Sharon paused for the longest second.
-“Oh yeah, you did tell me.”
+Sharon paused as she tried to remember that conversation months back.
+"Oh yeah, you did tell me."

 "Was she with them or not?"